Qihoo360/evpp/readme.md

 And also provides some libraries based on [evpp]:

 1. [evmc] a nonblocking async C++ memcached (or membase cluster) client library.
-This library is currently used in production which sends more than 300 billion requests every day.
+This library is currently used in production which sends more than 300 billions requests every day.
 See [evmc readme](/apps/evmc/readme.md) for more details.
 2. [evnsq] a nonblocking async C++ NSQ client library.
-This library is currently used in production which processes more than 130 billion messages every day.
+This library is currently used in production which processes more than 130 billions messages every day.
 See [evnsq readme](/apps/evnsq/readme.md) for more details.

 NOTE: master is our development branch and may not be stable at all times.